ManOfFeathers/fractal-practice/README.md

 ![](output/rug_4.gif)
 ![](output/rug_5.gif)

 ##### This collection of images resulted from a function that prints the big black square in the center, then multiplies exponentially smaller versions of that square by powers of 8.
-The solid black image indicate that the squares have multiplied so many times as to round out the white background.
+The solid black image indicates that the squares have multiplied so many times as to round out the white background.

 ##### Before the images displayed layer by layer, the program ran so that each of the eight cells in the layer second from the top would fill with smaller squares before moving to the next cell.
 The output looked something like this: